pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 The transition to OpenTelemetry can be gradual and incremental.
 This tutorial primarily focuses on the process of migrating metrics from Prometheus to OpenTelemetry.

-TODO: Insert diagram to depict the state with Promtheus
+TODO: Insert diagram to depict the state with Prometheus ecosystem

 ## Environment Setup